Sparks Fly (song): "Sparks Fly (Taylor's Version)"

 After signing a new contract with Republic Records, Swift began re-recording her first six studio albums in November 2020.
 The decision came after the public 2019 dispute between Swift and the music executive Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums the label had released.
 By re-recording her catalog, Swift had full ownership of the new masters, including the copyright licensing of her songs, devaluing the Big Machine-owned masters.

-A re-recorded version of "Sparks Fly", titled "Sparks Fly (Taylor's Version)", was released on July 7, 2023, via Republic Records as part of Speak Now (Taylor's Version), Swift's third re-recorded album.
-The album was officially announced on May 5, 2023 at the Eras Tour in Nashville; after the announcement, Swift performed "Sparks Fly" on acoustic guitar as one of her "surprise songs".
-"Sparks Fly" (Taylor's Version) was revealed to be the second song on the album when the tracklist was officially released on June 5.
+Swift announced Speak Now (Taylor's Version), the re-recorded album of Speak Now, at the Eras Tour concert in Nashville on May 5, 2023.
+After the announcement, she performed "Sparks Fly" on acoustic guitar as a surprise song.
+The re-recorded track "Sparks Fly (Taylor's Version)" was released as part of Speak Now (Taylor's Version) on July 7, 2023.
+Clashs Alex Berry contended that the re-recorded song sounded "a little more tired" than the original due to Swift's vocals lacking "the same angsty rage".